 All pedagogical employees at Sportstuif have an eye for the development of all children.
-Every child at Sportstuif assigned a mentor depending on the basic group in which they are placed.
+Every child at Sportstuif is assigned a mentor depending on the basic group in which they are placed.
+Children are introduced to the mentor at the start of the first day, usually during the fruit moment.
+At that time, the children are also together with the basic group, so that they are immediately aware of the basic group and mentor.
 Parents can find the mentor on the contract and sign, among other things, for an agreement of the child's mentorship.
-The mentor is the first point of contact for parents with questions about the child's development and well-being.
-Provided that this employee is present in the group.
+The mentor is the first point of contact for the parents with questions about the development and well-being of the child, provided that this employee is present at the group.
 If not, the pedagogical staff member who is in the group at that time is the first point of contact for the parent/carer.
-This pedagogical employee will provide feedback to the mentor of the child in question.
-The mentor is the one who takes action if there are particularities in the child's development.
-The mentor notes details in the report, in the Client Tracking System (CVS).
-Sportstuif invites parents for an evaluation meeting when this is necessary or when there is a need for a meeting from the child's parent/carer.
-The evaluation always takes place with the mentor and location manager of the location.
-The results of this evaluation are processed in a document and also stored in CVS under the heading documents.
-In the absence of the mentor due to illness, special leave or holiday, the pedagogical employee of the same basic group is the replacement mentor.
+This pedagogical employee provides feedback to the mentor of the child in question.
+The mentor together with the branch manager is the one who takes action if there are any peculiarities in the development of the child.
+The mentor notes details in the report in the Client Tracking System (CVS).
+Sportstuif invites parents for an evaluation meeting when this is deemed necessary or when there is a need for a meeting from the child's parent/guardian.
+The evaluation interview always takes place with the mentor and location manager of the location.
+The results of this evaluation interview are processed in a document and also stored in CVS under the heading documents.
+In the absence of the mentor due to illness, special leave or vacation, the pedagogical employee of the same basic group is the replacement mentor.
 In case of a final change of the mentor, the parents will receive an email with the reason for the change.
-For final approval of the change of the mentor, the parent/carer signs the basic group overview of the relevant location.
-This shows the basic group and the mentor of the child.
+For final approval of the change of the mentor, the parent/guardian signs the basic group overview of the relevant location.
+This shows both the basic group and the mentor of the child.